VideoExpertsGroup/Cloud.SDK.Embedded/external_libs/libwebsockets/src/READMEs/README.lwsws.md

 have a file suffix, so lws would reject to serve it even if it could find it on a mount.

+After successful authentication, `WSI_TOKEN_HTTP_AUTHORIZATION` contains the authenticated username.

+In the case you want to also protect being able to connect to a ws protocol on a particular vhost by requiring the http part can authenticate using Basic Auth before the ws upgrade, this is also possible.
+In this case, the "basic-auth": and filepath to the credentials file is passed as a pvo in the "ws-protocols" section of the vhost definition.

 @section lwswscc Requiring a Client Cert on a vhost

 You can make a vhost insist to get a client certificate from the peer before